mikeroyal/Kubernetes-Guide/README.md

 [Back to the Top](https://github.com/mikeroyal/Kubernetes-Guide/blob/main/README.md#table-of-contents)

+[Open Container Initiative](https://opencontainers.org/about/overview/) is an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.

+[Buildah](https://buildah.io/) is a command line tool to build Open Container Initiative (OCI) images.
+It can be used with Docker, Podman, Kubernetes.

+[Podman](https://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
+Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.

+[Containerd](https://containerd.io)is a daemon that manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
+It is available for Linux and Windows.

 [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) is a managed, production-ready environment for running containerized applications.

 [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) is serverless Kubernetes, with a integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 Unite your development and operations teams on a single platform to rapidly build, deliver, and scale applications with confidence.